aquasecurity/tfsec/docs/checks/google/compute/disk-encryption-no-plaintext-key.md

 title: The encryption key used to encrypt a compute disk has been specified in plaintext.
 ---

+# The encryption key used to encrypt a compute disk has been specified in plaintext.

 ### Default Severity: <span class="severity critical">critical</span>

 ### Explanation